-- Completion of the required licensing through the NMLS (National Mortgage Licensing System) and pay the applicable processing fee, credit report fee, FBI Criminal Background Check Fee, State Criminal Background Check Fee.
+- Complete the required mortgage broker application through the NMLS (National Mortgage Licensing System) and pay the applicable NMLS processing fee, credit report fee, FBI Criminal Background Check Fee, State Criminal Background Check Fee.

 - Provide in the application: Contact employees and business bank account information.

-- Indicate on the application any trade names or dba’s that will be used.
+- Provide in the application any trade names or dba’s that will be used.

 - Provide an unaudited financial statement that is dated within 90 days of the business fiscal year end.
 Financial statements include a balance sheet and income statement.
 For new businesses, an initial balance sheet is required.
 Applicant must have a minimum of $40,000 in capital.